LoginRadius/engineering-portal/content/engineering/guest-post/how-to-implement-jwt-authentication-in-deno/index.md

 Now that you have successfully created your key, you can create a user authentication route so that every user that logs in will get authenticated.

-Head over to `user.ts` in your controller, import the API key, create a `signin` function, and write some validation logic to validate that the user actually exists in your database.
+Head over to `user.ts` in your controller, import the API key, create a `signin` function, and write some validation logic to validate that the user exists in your database.
 If validation is successful, you create a token to authenticate the user.

-## Using JWT to Autheticate an User
+## Using JWT to Authenticate a User

 Now, let's import Deno JWT (djwt) `create` function from the URL to create a token.
-When a user logs in, take the id and username, pass the payload into the JWT `create` function, generate a token, and use the token to authenticate the user, as follows.
+When a user logs in, take the id and username, pass the payload into the JWT `create` function, generate a token, and use the token to authenticate the user.

 `controllers.users.ts`